Eviction help Newcastle – stop eviction with collective defence

 Your Rights as a Tenant in Newcastle

-- Your landlord must go through the courts to evict you.
-Changing locks or removing your belongings without a court order is illegal eviction a criminal offence.
+• Your landlord must go through the courts to evict you.
+Changing locks or removing your belongings without a court order is illegal eviction and a criminal offence.

-- If you reported disrepair before receiving a Section 21, the notice may be a revenge eviction and invalid.
+• If you reported disrepair before receiving an eviction notice, the notice may be a revenge eviction and invalid.
 Read our housing disrepair guide.

-For the political context why evictions are the result of deliberate policy, not individual bad luck read The Fight Against Evictions: the power of collective action and Rent is an Engine of Poverty.
+For the political context, why evictions are the result of deliberate policy and not individual bad luck, read The Fight Against Evictions: the power of collective action and Rent is an Engine of Poverty.

 If Bailiffs Arrive

 Bailiffs can only attend after both a possession order and a bailiff warrant have been granted by the court.
 On a first visit in most circumstances, they cannot force entry.
-Check their ID and the court order carefully name, address, and amounts must all be correct.
+Check their ID and the court order carefully.
+The name, address, and amounts must all be correct.

 Frequently Asked Questions